DMaths-IITH/DMath-Website/README.md

 # Website of the Department of Mathematics, IIT Hyderabad
 This repo contains the source code for the official website of the [Department of Mathematics](https://math.iith.ac.in), [IIT Hyderabad](https://iith.ac.in).
 The website is dynamic and fully configurable, without the requirement to code.
-Pages can be modififed, new pages can be added and existing pages can be removed, all from the browser itself, without requiring to code!
+Pages can be modififed, new pages can be added and existing pages can be removed, all from the browser itself, by enbling the admin edit mode.
 ## Code overview
 - The website is built using the [React](https://reactjs.org/) based static site generator [Gatsby](https://www.gatsbyjs.com/).
 - The data content of the website is stored in [Google cloud firestore](https://firebase.google.com/docs/firestore).